 Emissions from various sources (e.g., transportation, power generation, manufacturing) are quantified and tracked over time.
 Reductions in emissions can be determined by comparing this data with carbon uptake estimates by forests and other ecosystems.

 This data can be utilized to develop mitigation strategies that reduce GHG emissions and help stabilize the Earth’s climate.

 Carbon footprint calculators, national inventories, and business environment reports are examples of carbon accounting products.

 Carbon Accounting Standards

-Some organizations like World Business Council for Sustainable Development (WBCSD), World Resources Institute (WRI), Intergovernmental Panel on Climate Change (IPCC), the Greenhouse gas protocol, and the International Organization for Standardization (ISO) provide guidelines for national greenhouse gas(GHG) inventories.
+Some organizations like the World Business Council for Sustainable Development (WBCSD), World Resources Institute (WRI), the Intergovernmental Panel on Climate Change (IPCC), the Greenhouse gas protocol, and the International Organization for Standardization (ISO) provide guidelines for national greenhouse gas(GHG) inventories.